Do you love running? Are you a talented writer? Great news, we want you.

 1) Let us get to know you!
 Comment on posts and say hi on social media.
 Our readers are the reason we do this, so we love when you brag to us about your running accomplishments, tell us how training is going and let us know your ideas and opinions.

-We will ask you to fill out a simple form to help us get to know you at a glance.
+2) Complete this simple form to help us get to know you at a glance.
 In the form, we will ask for information about you including where you’re from and a little about your running and writing experiences, and will ask for a URL linking to a writing sample.

 Writing Sample Criteria